Keep Food Poisoning Out of Your Kitchen

 "Multitasking" is a term that may have started in the workplace, but it has made its way to the kitchen — where many Americans say their busy lives require them to juggle too many things at once while eating and preparing food.
-But while multitasking may be helpful in climbing the corporate ladder, when it comes to mealtime, multitasking shortcuts might lead to foodborne illness.
+While multitasking may be helpful in climbing the corporate ladder, when it comes to mealtime, multitasking shortcuts might lead to food poisoning.

 Home cooks care for the kids and pets, watch television, wash dishes and talk on the phone while cooking.
-But no matter how busy you are, from top to bottom, a clean kitchen is a main line of defense for your family and foodborne illness.
+But no matter how busy you are, from top to bottom, a clean kitchen is a main line of defense for your family against food poisoning.
 Be a smart multitasker: Eliminate the breeding grounds for dangerous bacteria.

 - Wash your hands often — front and back, between fingers, under fingernails — in warm soapy water for at least 20 seconds (or two choruses of "Happy Birthday") before and after every step in preparing or eating foods.
-That includes your kitchen helpers, such as children.
+This applies to kitchen helpers too, such as children.

 - Clean all work surfaces often to remove food particles and spills.
 Use hot, soapy water.
 Keep nonfood items — mail, newspapers, purses — off counters and away from food and utensils.
 Wash the counter carefully before and after food preparation.

-- Change towels and dishcloths often and wash them in the hot cycle of your washing machine.
-Allow them to dry out between each use.
+- Change towels and dishcloths often and wash in the hot cycle of your washing machine.
+Allow towels to dry out between each use.
 Damp towels are perfect breeding grounds for bacteria.
-Throw out dirty sponges or sterilize them by rinsing the sponge and microwaving it for about two minutes while still wet.
+Throw out dirty sponges or sanitize by rinsing the sponge and microwaving it for one minute while still wet.
 Be careful, the sponge will be hot.